-Yet less than a quarter of those executives surveyed believe they have influence in areas of social good like education, health care, etc. So somehow these business leaders are really bullish on reducing inequality, believe they have a big role to play, and yet feel powerless to influence areas that are highly likely to produce a stable society that is more equal.
+That being said, less than a quarter of executives surveyed believe they have influence in areas of social good like education, health care, etc. So somehow these business leaders are really bullish on reducing inequality, believe they have a big role to play, and yet feel powerless to influence areas that are highly likely to produce a stable society that is more equal.
 Sure.

 A lot of this blue-sky thinking on social equality comes from executives in the U.S. and Europe.
 Meanwhile, three countries — India (32%), South Africa (28%), and China (23%) — envision social upheavals and increased income inequality as a result of the fourth industrial revolution, according to Deloitte.

 Businesses are confused about their role in society as part of this digital transformation, but the gaps also appear when discussing their own employees.
 Only a quarter believe they have the workforce needed, but human development resources are a low priority, with just 17% of surveyed executives stating that HR and talent development is a priority.
 To make things run smoother for your HR team, you may decide that it is time to introduce a new Payroll Software to take some of the stress away from your employees.
 Additionally, a majority of them (61%) expect that their workers will trend toward contractual and temporary employees.
 Thankfully, 56% believe that we need to rethink our social and labor contracts.